solarwindz/raii_in_c/README.md

 RAII programming is "natively supported" in only a few programming languages.
 But, for C++ programmers who need to program in C, it is one of the features that are most missed.

-This project is provides an *ad hoc* solution to RAII-style programming in C.
+This project provides an *ad hoc* solution to RAII-style programming in C.

 ## Implementation details
 The present implementation of raii_in_c is a single header file containing macros.
 These macros utilize GCC extensions to the C language, so the solution is specific to `gcc` and compilers that support the following extensions: